Gadiffet/AP2019--Groupe3--ProjetWeb-ConnectLife/README.md

 ## Communication

-If you find Issues or If you want to ask a question, come on Mail.
+If you find Issues or If you want to ask a question, come on email.

-By Mails :
+By emails :
 - Theo Gadiffet - theo.gadiffet@xxx.x
 - Valentin Lacour - valentin.lacour@xxx.x
 - Martin Potez - martin.potez@xxx.x